+1. In response to the amended registration regulation the College:

+has communicated information about the amended regulation in three places on the website; and through ebulletins has developed new application forms, developed new supplemental forms, and has updated the registration guides.

+2. The College has implemented an internal practice that tracks written communication to applicants whose applications are incomplete.
+These communications occur on a bi-monthly basis.
-Amount of Fees (2 / 13)

-Are any of the fees different for internationally trained applicants?
+Amount of Fees (2 / 13) Are any of the fees different for internationally trained applicants?
 If yes, please explain.

-No. The College requires the same non refundable application fee and registration fee (prorated quarterly when certificates are issued) from ALL applicants applying for registration.
+No. The College requires the same non refundable application fee and registration fee (prorated quarterly when certificates are issued) from ALL applicants.
+All graduates of social service work programs who apply to the College no later than December 31 of the year in which they graduate are eligible for an exemption from paying the the total registration fee.
 All applicants may have a cost associated with requesting official/original academic credentials from an academic institution.
 There is no cost to an applicant requesting a review by the Registration Appeals Committee.

-Applicants who received their academic credentials from countries other than Canada or the United States may incur the following additional fees:

-- 1. The cost of translation of their documents to either English or French paid to the translation service. - 2.
-The cost of language fluency (proficiency) testing paid to the testing system.
+Applicants who received their academic credentials from countries other than Canada or the United States may incur the following additional fees: 1.
+The cost of translation of their documents to either English or French paid to the translation service.
+2. The cost of language fluency (proficiency) testing paid to the testing system.
 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.
-No changes.
+SAME AS LAST YEAR No changes.

-Provision of Timely Decisions, Responses and Reasons (3 / 13)

-a) What are your timelines for making registration decisions?
+Provision of Timely Decisions, Responses and Reasons (3 / 13)- a) What are your timelines for making registration decisions?